 - EDF Energy

 Find the right course

-Going down the most common route of a university qualification you'll discover that no two degree programmes are the same and that there are a vast number of institutions and courses to choose from.
+Going down the most common route of a university qualification, you'll discover that no two degree programmes are the same and that there are a vast number of institutions and courses to choose from.

 Use all the resources available to you when deciding which programme to study.
 Look at university rankings, including the latest Teaching Excellence Framework (TEF) ratings, to gain an understanding of the wider context of the civil engineering department at your chosen institution.
 However, don't check one league table and fixate on it.
 Universities come in different shapes and sizes and the institution best suited to you might not top the rankings.

-You should also check for accreditation, more often than not to become a chartered civil engineer your Bachelors degree need to be accredited by ICE.
+You should also check for accreditation, as more often than not to become a chartered civil engineer your Bachelors degree needs to be accredited by ICE.
 Visit the Joint Board of Moderators (JBM) to see if your planned civil engineering course is recognised by professional bodies.
 This means that the department has been assessed and approved within the last five years by professional experts and other academics.

 If you're still unsure, find out more about how to choose the right degree.

 Get some work experience

 Some degree courses provide a year in industry, which can help you to build contacts.
 However, if your programme doesn't offer this opportunity you'll have to seek experience of your own.